 After the 15 to 20 minute irrigation, let the eye rest while you call Poison Control for additional guidance.
 If irritation, pain, visual problems, redness, swelling, or tearing persist an hour after irrigation is started, you'll need an urgent ophthalmic exam.
 That means a trip to an urgicenter or emergency room right away, unless an eye doctor can see you immediately.
 If the symptoms are severe, don't wait an hour - go straight to an emergency room after irrigating.

-After irrigating, call Poison Control at
+After irrigating, use webPOISONCONTROL for specific recommendations online or call Poison Control at 1-800-222-1222 for guidance.

 |It's important that you rinse the exposed skin immediately.
 Remove contaminated clothing first (that's clothing with a spill).
 Every second matters.
 Don't delay.
 Use lots of room temperature running water and rinse for at least 15 minutes.
 For large spills, adults and older children may find it easiest to hop in the shower.
 Mild hand soap can be used to remove material that sticks to the skin.
 Important: Rinse for at least 15 minutes.